Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: As I had hoped, I finished up the a11y changes today, or atleast got PRs up for them.
 I also fixed a minor bug with a horizontal scroll bar on the 20i contact page.

 Thoughts: I wonder what 20i has in store for me next week.
 Im hoping for something more substantial but beggars cant be choosers and I am an intern 🤷.

+# 8/15/22

+Todays Progress: Managed to get my a11y PRs merged into development and started work on creating a universal heading/subtitle component.

+Thoughts: Im happy to be starting work with Antonio.
+Getting to work with lots of amazing programmers is a great experience.
+I also appreciate the new issues im working on, especially the standardized text heading, as theyre quite engaging and feel more substantial.

+# 8/16/22

+Todays Progress: Worked on fixing the positioning for the 20i services carousel through resizing.
+Also got a little bit of progress on the roving tab index for the 20i our work page.
+After a bit of struggle, I managed to bully some headings to fit my standardized component.

+Thoughts: This was a little bit of a slower day.
+Some components just aren't a fan of me.

+# 8/17/22

+Todays Progress: Managed to get all of my major PRs approved so I can move on to whatever Antonio has in mind for me.
+Also started looking into color and focus issues on the 20i site.

+Thoughts: Really happy to have those PRs approved and to be starting on something new.
+I did enjoy getting to work on some layout and component aspects of the site.

+# 8/18/22

+Todays Progress: Created an AWS lambda function to send emails on submit for my contact's portfolio form.
+Added an API gateway to access it.
+Also continued to work on 20i site issues for the launch monday.
+This mostly involved solving minor issues, messing with color changes and editing headings.

+Thoughts: Having a great time with Antonio and im looking forward to tomorrow.

+# 8/19/22

+Todays Progress: Worked on 20i element focus states and minor issues.
+Also configured my lambeda function to use an AWS lambda endpoint instead of an API Gateway for simplicity.
+Additionally, I got to start looking at Greg's figma plugin to export styles to a ts file.

+Thoughts: Unfortunately my week with Antonio has come to a close but im happy to have worked with him.
+Hes been a super encouraging mentor for the last little bit and im thankful he took the time to give me a great experience.